hoverduck/home-assistant.io/source/_integrations/telegram.markdown

       - CHAT_ID_1
       - CHAT_ID_2
       - CHAT_ID_3
+    name: botname #Optional, if you have more than one bot

 # Example configuration.yaml entry for the notifier
 notify:
   - name: NOTIFIER_NAME
     platform: telegram
     chat_id: CHAT_ID_2
+    bot_name: botname #Optional, if you have more than one bot
 ```

 Refer to the platforms mentioned in the